spokestack/react-native-spokestack/README.md

 })
 ```

+This is not required.
+Pass remote URLs to the same config options and the files will be downloaded and cached when first calling `initialize`.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.